coltborg/legendofcolt.github.io/about.md

 ---
 layout: page
 title: About
 description: About Colt Borg.
-What he does and who he is
+What he does and who he is.
 twitter-card-img: "/images/twitter-card-about@2x.png"
 permalink: /about
 ---